HiveOSS-Dockers/jupyter-notebooks/README.md

 # Jupyter Notebook Python, Scala, Nodejs, Spark

-Jupyter Notebook image modified from (Jupyter project)[https://github.com/jupyter/docker-stacks], to include only Python 2.7, Scala 2.10, Nodejs 5.1.1, and Spark 1.5.2.
+Jupyter Notebook image modified from [Jupyter project](https://github.com/jupyter/docker-stacks), to include only Python 2.7, Scala 2.10, Nodejs 5.1.1, and Spark 1.5.2.

 ####Note

-Nodejs is served via (iJavascript)[https://www.npmjs.com/package/ijavascript] and has no interaction with Spark.
+Nodejs is served via [iJavascript](https://www.npmjs.com/package/ijavascript) and has no interaction with Spark.

-However, you can use try out a simple single node pseudo-map-reduce implementation via (mrcluster)[https://www.npmjs.com/package/mrcluster], which comes pre-installed with the image.
+However, you can use try out a simple single node pseudo-map-reduce implementation via [mrcluster](https://www.npmjs.com/package/mrcluster), which comes pre-installed with the image.

 ## What it Gives You